bhrigushr/nestjs-swagger/README.md

 # nestjs-swagger

-## Sample app for Swagger JSON [Issue](https://github.com/nestjs/swagger/issues/1439)
+## Sample app for Swagger JSON [Issue](https://github.com/nestjs/swagger/issues/2048)

-Swagger JSON generated is having an error when checked in https://editor.swagger.io/ when using nullable:true field
+Swagger JSON generated should have `requestBody` in the case of the Post route.
+Currnetly its missing in case of one of the route